-The easiest way to enhance your gardening capabilities is to get an electric cultivator.
+The easiest way to enhance your gardening capabilities is to get a cultivator.

-A great feature of corded cultivators is the adjustable tilling width.
-With several inches of variation, you can quickly and easily take on different-sized jobs with the same tool.
+A handy feature of corded cultivators is theirs adjustable tilling width.
+With several inches of variation, you can quickly and easily take on different-sized jobs with one convenient tool.

-If you'll need to operate the cultivator more than 100 feet from an electrical source, go with a cordless, battery-powered model instead.
+If you'll need to operate the cultivator more than 100 feet from an electrical source, a cordless, battery-powered model is an excellent choice

 Cultivating your garden is smart, but why settle for just mixing your soil when there's so much more an electric cultivator can do?

 Attachments can turn your electric cultivator into a multi-purpose tool for all sorts of lawn and garden tasks:

 To take advantage of all your electric cultivator's potential, make sure that the machine you choose can be paired with multiple attachments and accessories.